 1970 - Kew Gardens, Queens NY.
 Ten apartment towers with 4,000 units of public housing.
 Unbuilt.

 1971 - The Sid R. and Anne H. Bass Residence, 1801 Deepdale Drive, Fort Worth TX.
 Rudolph's biggest single-family project.
 Commissioned 1970.
 Deeded through divorce to Anne H. Bass.
-Was for sale in 2014; then withdrawn.
+Deeded in 2021 to Deepdale Trust.
 Bottom three photos by Tony Monk.

 1971 - The Lee and Dorothea Elman Apartment Renovation, 1 West 64th Street, New York NY.
 Commissioned around 1969.
 Furniture and decorative arts.
 Built.

 1971 - The Bert Dweck Residence, 4 Parker Avenue, Deal NJ.
 Renovations by Rudolph in 1986.
 B/W photos by Donald Luckenbill.

 1971 - The William and Karen Davidson Residence, 4475 Lahser Road, Bloomfield Hills MI.
 Unbuilt.
 The Davidsons later built the house above, designed by Young and Young.

 1972 - The Louis Micheels Residence, 16 Minute Man Hill, Westport CT.
 Sold to David and Yvette Waldman.
 B/W photos by Donald Luckenbill.
 5th and 6th photos by Chris Mottalini, taken just before the house was destroyed in early 2007, after a brief court fight between the owners and preservationists.
 Bottom photo of the demolition by Dave Matlow.
 According to the New York Times, negotiations to save the house failed even though there was a buyer: Steven Campus, then owner of Rudolph's Beekman Place in Manhattan.

 1972 - Buffalo Waterfront Housing, aka Shoreline Apartments, 200 Niagara Street, Buffalo NY.
 Commissioned 1969.
 Top photo was his original plan, unbuilt.
 Second photo is what actually got funded and built.
 142 units.
 Featured in Architectural Record, September 1972.
 In 2007, a renovation merged many smaller units to a new count of 87.
 In November 2013, the City Planning Board met to review plans submitted by Norstar Development that would demolish five buildings of the complex.
 Status unknown.

 1972 - The John Pillsbury Residence, Cannes, France.
 Unbuilt.